-Although it’s not required to hire an attorney to file a slip-and-fall accident claim, due to the unwillingness commonly demonstrated by defendants to accept liability, it’s in your best interest to secure legal representation as soon as possible.
+Although it’s not required to hire a personal injury lawyer to file a slip-and-fall accident claim, due to the unwillingness commonly demonstrated by defendants to accept liability, it’s in your best interest to secure legal representation as soon as possible.

 A slip-and-fall attorney can also help your claims process by: